meteoinfo/MeteoInfo/README.md

 **MeteoInfoLab** is a scientific computation and visualization environment using Jython scripting with the ability of multiple dimensional array calculation and 2D/3D plotting.

+**MeteoInfoLib** is a Java library providing main functions of MeteoInfoMap and MeteoInfoLab.

-It requires that Java 7 or greater be installed on your computer.
+It requires that Java 8 or greater be installed on your computer.
 See the http://www.java.com website for a free download of Java if you do not have it already installed.